 Schedule a consultation with a Dallas employment lawyer

 If your employer does not pay for on call time entitled to pay you may miss out on substantial wages.
 That time may also receive overtime pay if the combination of working hours and on call hours exceeds forty hours.
-Unpaid overtime and minimum wage claims allow you to recover attorney’s fees and court costs so there is little reason to not contact an employment lawyer in Dallas, Texas to discuss your case.
+Unpaid overtime and minimum wage claims allow you to recover attorney’s fees and court costs so there is little reason to not contact an employment lawyer in Texas to discuss your case.
 Visit the unpaid wage and overtime page for more information about your rights to pay under federal and Texas law.